MixmasterFresh/otter/README.md

 As of right now, it will be the developer's responsibility to pull the operations buffer for each client, but that will likely be added functionality in later versions.

 ##Contributing
-Right now this is a personal project, and I want to bring this to version 1 by myself, but if you are interested in building a language wrapper for Otter, start an issue on this repository and we can start to discuss how this should be done.
+Right now this is a personal project, and I want to bring this to version 1 by myself, but if you are interested in building a language wrapper, or the Javascript client, for Otter, start an issue on this repository and we can start to discuss how this should be done.

 ## License
 Otter is released under the [MIT License](http://www.opensource.org/licenses/MIT).